-- 4.23 Under this heading in the SPP, paragraph 153 highlights the vital role that an 'efficient supply' of low carbon electricity from renewable energy sources can play in reducing GHG emissions.
-The extent of GHG emissions that would be saved by the Proposed Development have been quantified in the EIA Report as 34,966 tonnes of CO2 per annum (tpa) when compared to the equivalent energy generated by a fossil fuel mix, equating to a saving of just over 874,150 tonnes over the operational lifetime of the wind farm once the emissions during the construction phase are taken into account.
-This equates to a 'carbon payback time' of 2.5 years compared to grid mix electricity generation and is considered to be a significant and material benefit of the proposal that must be accorded considerable weight in the planning balance. - 4.24 The Proposed Development can assist in wider efforts to de-carbonise the electricity generation sector by 2030, and make a wider contribution to the recent Scottish Government aspirations for a future 'renewables-dominant power system' (Climate Change Plan, Scottish Government, 2018), providing greater security over energy supplies and contributing to the expected increase in demand for electricity likely to arise in the future as a result of the electrification of heat and transport.
+4.23 Under this heading in the SPP, paragraph 153 highlights the vital role that an 'efficient supply' of low carbon electricity from renewable energy sources can play in reducing GHG emissions.
+The extent of GHG emissions that would be saved by the Revised Development have been quantified in the EIA Report as updated by the SI as between 14,615 and 15,501 tonnes of CO2 emissions per year (between 365,375 and 387,525 tonnes CO2 over its 25 year operational life) compared to grid mix electricity generation; and between 23,936 and 25,386 tonnes of CO2 emissions per year (between 598,400 and 645,900 tonnes CO2 over its 25 year operational life) compared to fossil fuel mix electricity generation.
+Once the carbon losses arising from wind farm construction are taken into account, the 'carbon payback time' of the proposed wind farm is 2.2 years compared to grid mix electricity generation and is considered to be a significant and material benefit of the proposal that must be accorded considerable weight in the planning balance.

-- 4.25 In terms of renewable energy projects being able to deliver an 'efficient supply of low carbon and low cost heat and electricity,' they must be financially viable.
+- 4.24 The Revised Development can assist in wider efforts to de-carbonise the electricity generation sector by 2030, and make a wider contribution to the recent Scottish Government aspirations for a future 'renewables-dominant power system' (Climate Change Plan, Scottish Government, 2018), providing greater security over energy supplies and contributing to the expected increase in demand for electricity likely to arise in the future as a result of the electrification of heat and transport. - 4.25 In terms of renewable energy projects being able to deliver an 'efficient supply of low carbon and low cost heat and electricity,' they must be financially viable.
 If onshore wind is to operate in a subsidy free regime in the future, taller turbines will become more common place across Scotland in the future as the onshore wind energy sector seeks to maximise energy generation at the lowest cost.
 Therefore, in order to be able to remain financially viable and thus capable of delivering an 'efficient supply of low carbon and low cost electricity', taller wind turbines such as those proposed here may increasingly become a financial necessity and they will be a vital component of continuing efforts to reduce GHG emissions from electricity generation, as advocated through SPP paragraph 153. - 4.26 The proposal to install 133m to tip wind turbines has in part been driven by the ending of subsidies.
 While these turbines are incrementally taller in height than those currently operational on adjacent land, taller turbines are likely to be more common across Scotland in the future as the onshore wind energy sector seeks to operate in a changing subsidy regime.
 This point is acknowledged in the OWPS in paragraphs 23 and 24 which discusses the move towards taller and more powerful turbines within the industry as a means of addressing the withdrawal of subsidies.
 The OWPS states that fewer but larger turbines not only present opportunities for greater energy generation potential but opportunities for landscape improvement.
-The relationship of the proposal to turbines already operational in the area is discussed in EIA Report Chapter 9.
+The relationship of the proposal to turbines already operational in the area is discussed in EIA Report Chapter 9 as updated by the SI.